advanced-security/github-sbom-toolkit/README.md

 Enumerate Dependency Graph SBOMs from all repositories in a GitHub Enterprise (all orgs) or a single organization.

 Search collected SBOMs by PURL, cache them for offline analysis, sync malware security advisories, and match SBOM packages against those advisories.

-Supports human-readable and JSON output with file output for JSON.
+Supports human-readable, JSON, CSV and SARIF output.
+SARIF alerts can be uploaded to GitHub Code Scanning.

 > [!NOTE]
 > This is an _unofficial_ tool created by Field Security Specialists, and is not officially supported by GitHub.

 ## 🚀 Features

-- Enumerate orgs in an Enterprise and repos in each org
+- Enumerate organizations in an Enterprise and repositories in each organization
-- Fetch SBOM per repo with concurrency + optional delay and retry/throttle handling
+- Fetch SBOM per repository with concurrency + optional delay and retry/throttle handling
+  - Optional progress bar while fetching SBOMs
+  - Option to suppress secondary rate limit warnings, and full quiet mode to suppress informative messages
+  - Adaptive backoff: each secondary rate limit hit increases the SBOM fetch delay by 10% to reduce future throttling
+- Offline caching of SBOMs and security advisories with incremental updates
+- Matching:
+  - Version-aware matching of SBOM packages against malware advisories
+    - Optional suppression of "unbounded" malware advisories that state all versions are affected (e.g. vulnerable range '*', '>=0')
   - Search for packages by exact PURL, semver/range, or wildcard (trailing `/*` after the package name path segment)
-- Cache SBOMs in a directory (one file per repository)
-  - SBOMs are written incrementally to allow for stopping and resuming
-- Sync malware security advisories from the GitHub Advisory Database
-- Version-aware matching of SBOM packages vs. malware advisories
-- Optional suppression of "unbounded" malware advisories that claim all versions are affected (e.g. vulnerable range '*', '>=0')
+  - Interactive REPL for ad‑hoc PURL queries (history, graceful Ctrl+C handling)
+  - YAML ignore file support to suppress specific advisory IDs or PURLs globally or scoped to an org / repo
+  - Reason tracing: every search match shows which query matched; every malware match shows which advisory triggered it
+- Output:
+  - Human-readable console output
+  - JSON or CSV output (to stdout or file) with both search and malware matches
   - Optional SARIF 2.1.0 output per repository for malware matches with optional Code Scanning upload
-- YAML ignore file support to suppress specific advisory IDs or PURLs globally or scoped to an org / repo
 - Works with GitHub.com, GitHub Enterprise Server, GitHub Enterprise Managed Users and GitHub Enterprise Cloud with Data Residency (custom base URL)
-- Reason tracing: every search match shows which query matched; every malware match shows which advisory triggered it
-- Interactive REPL for ad‑hoc PURL queries (history, graceful Ctrl+C handling)
-- Optional progress bar while fetching SBOMs
-- Intelligent skip logic: if the repository was pushed to, but the default branch head commit date isn't newer than the prior SBOM retrieval, the existing cached SBOM is reused
-- Option to suppress secondary rate limit warnings, and full quiet mode to suppress informative messages
-- Adaptive backoff: each secondary rate limit hit increases the SBOM fetch delay by 10% to reduce future throttling

 ## Usage